mytest12345678/ML-Project-Tutorial/README.md

   - Identify and Document the Scope of the Project's Problem Space and it's qualities
   - Identify and Document the Scope of the Project's Solution Space and it's qualities
 2. Project Env Prep
-  - Install and Import libs
+  - Install if needed and Import libs
   - Remove or Archive any previous Training Session's Files before each New Training Session
 3. Downloading/Querrying and Loading Data
 4. Data Exploration